The Knickerbocker Hotel: Critical reception

-After the Knickerbocker Hotel reopened in 2015, it received mixed reviews.
+After the Knickerbocker Hotel reopened in 2015, it received mixed commentary.
 A critic for British newspaper The Daily Telegraph gave the Knickerbocker a 7/10 rating, saying that the hotel "adds a pinch of sophistication to Times Square.
 Yet, with its sleek, low-slung furnishings and neutral palette, the interiors are the antithesis of Beaux Arts, and Bellhops in baggy knickerbockers and chunky Doc Martens set the tone the moment you arrive."
 A reviewer for Oyster.com also contrasted the hotel's Renaissance-style exterior and modern interior, saying: "Some guests find this minimalist style cold and uninviting, especially paired with the lack of seating in the lobby."
-Conversely, a reviewer for Fodor's said the hotel provided a "serene counterpoint to the mass of people, lights, and excitement that converge at the crossroads of Broadway and 42nd Street".
+A reviewer for Fodor's said the hotel provided a "serene counterpoint to the mass of people, lights, and excitement that converge at the crossroads of Broadway and 42nd Street".
 A critic for Business Insider wrote in 2020: "It's comparable in price to other big brand hotels but offers a sleeker, more boutique vibe, with upscale rooms and five-star service."
 Visitors also praised the hotel's central location, large rooms, and rooftop bar, but criticized the fact that it lacked a pool and a spa.

+Retrospectively, the writer Robert A. M. Stern and the co-authors of his 2025 book New York 2020 wrote that the Knickerbocker was "the most architecturally distinguished of the Times Square hotels" that had opened in the early 21st century, despite the Knickerbocker's early-20th-century roots.
 The Knickerbocker Hotel is also a member of The Leading Hotels of the World, a marketing organization for luxury hotels.